aadarshgupta1412/NEUROHACK2022_Dementia/README.md

 ![Feature importance based on Random-Forest classifier](https://github.com/DEMON-NEUROHACK/Challenge-2-London-Team-E/blob/main/Random-forest-features.png)

-## 4. Preprocessing - Missing data imputation using the regularised iterative FAMD algorithm
+## 4. Preprocessing - Missing data imputation using the regularised iterative FAMD algorithm and data exploration using factor analysis of mixed data

 **Author: Winnie (Cheng Wai) Lei**

 File "Preprocessing_FAMD_Impute" is an R script that requires the input mixed data (the LASI-DAD continuous and categorical data) to be separated into to continuous ("processed_continuous_data.csv") and categorical ("processed_categorical_data.csv") csv files.
 The missing values are imputed using the regularised iterative FAMD algorithm with 5 components.

+'FAMD_Data_Exploration.py' is a FAMD based analysis using 3 factors to identify key features in the raw data and the processed data (both imputed with the regularised iterative FAMD algorithmn).
+'FAMD_Processed_column_correlation.csv' shows similar key features have been identified in the PCA and PLS analysis.
+'FAMD_Processed_coordinates.csv' shows the calculated principal components that maybe used instead of the PCA input in the final multi-class model.

 ## 5. Multiview analysis of Cognitive features with demographics, health and pollution features